Pelochelys

 Pelochelys is a genus of very large softshell turtles in the family Trionychidae.
-They are found from peninsular India northeast to southern China, and south to Southeast Asia and New Guinea.
+They are found from peninsular India northeast to southern China, and south to Southeast Asia and New Guinea.These turtles are also known as Giant softshell turtles.

 The species in this genus, while still being freshwater turtles as with all Trionychidae, are unique for having significant salt tolerance and regularly entering near-coastal marine habitats.

-Species
+Taxonomy

 These three species are recognized as being valid: